ADHD Therapy

 Whether you’ve been recently diagnosed with ADHD, you self-identify as having it or you have known for years…

-This is a supportive, strengths-based, space offering ADHD coaching and ADHD counselling for Women and Queer folks, with neurodivergent minds to explore their patterns, build practical tools and reconnect to themselves and others with a new clarity and confidence.
+This is a supportive, strengths-based, space offering ADHD coaching and ADHD counselling for Women and Queer folks, with neurodivergent minds to explore their patterns, build practical tools and reconnect to themselves and others with confidence and greater understanding.

 ADHD Support

-I offer Compassionate, Strengths-Based, Inclusive, support for ADHD through education, screening, ADHD Coaching and Therapy — tailored to meet you where you are at.
+We offer compassionate, strengths-based, and inclusive support for ADHD through education, screening, ADHD Coaching and Therapy that is tailored to meet you where you are at.

 -

-Information and education about what ADHD is, where it shows up, the areas it can impact and options to treat and manage it.
+We can discuss what ADHD is, explore where it shows up in your life and the areas it can impact and options to treat and manage it.

 -